 The consulting business model is sometimes referred to as 'recession proof'.
 When the economy is strong, clients have more money to spend on consulting services.
 In a downturn, business challenges often become more pressing, and consulting services are in demand to help solve problems quickly!

 Consulting is practically degree-agnostic — candidates from all kinds of backgrounds can find success, as long as they have the right aptitude.
 Consulting companies intentionally hire for a diverse range of skills and experience, drawing on the benefits that a tapestry of thinking styles provides.

 Extracurricular activities count enormously in this industry, with employers telling us they value these experiences equally or almost equally with academic achievements, so be sure to highlight yours — particularly any experiences that have required you to take initiative, show leadership or model the values of your desired organisation’s values.

 Nearly all consultancies will require you to undergo psychometric testing, so find out what type of test the employer you’re applying to uses and find a practice test online to complete so you can brush up on any areas that give you pause.

-Key skills you need
+Key skills you need in consulting